12 User-Friendly Web Design Tips to Meet Your User Expectations

 8 – Implement Site Search

 Our user-friendly web design tips would not be complete without mentioning the site search.
 You think your website is well-organized.
 But it may be different for your website visitors, especially the first time.
 Large or complex sites may be confusing at first.
-Therefore users expect site search functionality in 2020, or they will simply look for it elsewhere.
+Therefore, users expect site search functionality in 2023 or look for it elsewhere.

 9 – Strive for Visual Balance

-As we just mentioned, in 2020, your website visitors are less into reading, and more likely to quickly scan your content.
+As we just mentioned, in 2023, your website visitors are less into reading and more likely to quickly scan your content.
 Scanning text applies especially to mobile consumers.
 Your target audience will expect text content, graphics and infographics, images including video, and even color or gradient backgrounds to keep them engaged and interested.

 10 – Add a Chatbot

 You may not always be available to help your website visitors, but you still want to appear responsive and helpful.
 One way to achieve that goal is to add a chatbot to your site.
-Even when you are away from the office, or asleep at night, your chatbot will be able to assist your target audience.
+Your chatbot can assist your target audience even when you are away from the office or asleep at night.
 Many chatbots can answer basic questions or direct visitors to the appropriate content.
-If not, they can collect email addresses so you can follow up at a later time.
+If not, they can collect email addresses so you can follow up later.

 12 – Optimize Your Site for Search

 The last of our user-friendly web design tips is to make your site search engine friendly.
-SEO-friendly site search will not only help your search rankings, which in turn will lead to more website visitors.
+SEO-friendly site search will help your search rankings and lead to more website visitors.
 Optimizing your site for search means people looking for your specific service or product will find you.
 If you make that a positive experience for them, your target audience will have little reason to go elsewhere.

-If you want to provide the best possible user experience in 2020, optimize your website for voice search.
+Optimize your website for voice search if you want to provide the best possible user experience in 2023.
 And make your site accessible for visitors who may be visually impaired.
 The latter includes people who may suffer from color blindness, so avoid color combinations that are hard to differentiate.

 Building a Website Tailored to Your Audience